andersfnelson/flask-geometry/README.md

 ## Python Unit Testing

-This repo also contains two sample Unit Tests.
-One for the cylinder.py module.
-One for the GeometryCalcWeb.py program.
-It is up to the student to understand how the Unit Tests work.
-Reference course resources, notes taken in class, instructor demo's.
+This repo also contains four sample Unit Tests.

 Run them by doing the following: